 How to Get a Barcode for your Retail Product?

 Barcodes can be purchased through our ordering page (“barcode package“).
-Both EAN-13 and UPC-A barcode packages can be purchased so there is an option regardless of where you are selling your product (UPC barcodes are more common in the USA, whereas EAN-13 barcodes are more common in the UK and elsewhere).
+Both EAN-13 and UPC-A barcode packages can be purchased, so there is an option regardless of where you are selling your product (UPC barcodes are more common in the USA, whereas EAN-13 barcodes are more common the UK and elsewhere).

 Our barcode packages include: